-Fingerless gloves knitting pattern ideas covering the whole range of construction, with and without thumb gusset.
+Compilation of fingerless gloves knitting pattern ideas covering a whole range of construction techniques, with and without thumb gussets.

 My secret reason for doing fingerless gloves or mitts is because I do not know how to knit up the fingers neatly.
 I always end up with gaping holes in between the fingers.
 So, before I learn how to pick up stitches properly and neatly, I shall be contented with making fingerless gloves.

 Fingerless gloves can be knitted up flat or in the round.
 The thumb gusset can take different forms and some patterns do not even have it.

 Knitting flat is fairly straightforward but usually require seaming and can become quite boring.
 I tried to select patterns that are feature a variety of textures